-When I started blogging in 2015, I had no idea what a media kit is, and how crucial it is to have one for my travel blog, particularly if I wanted to travel the world as a travel influencer, often partnering with brands for a sponsored trip.
+When I started blogging in 2016, I had no idea what a media kit is, and how crucial can be if I want to travel the world as a travel influencer.

 I remember for the initial few months of blogging, I contacted about a hundred travel companies and wrote them emails without a media kit attached to it, and it either gave me no positive response or no response at all.
-Though back in days, I thought it was because of the fact that I was new at blogging and I’ve fewer followers on my social media networks and not many people are reading my blog either, I think now that I look back at it, I can assure myself that it was because my email spoke highly of my inexperienced blogger-self.
-A 500-word long email with no media kit attached was, in fact, the reason (consider sending a 500-word email to an employer with no attached resume).
+Though back in days, I thought it was because of the fact that I was new at blogging and my readership wasn’t impressive enough, now that I look back at it, I know that I didn’t get any (positive) response from them because my email spoke of my inexperienced blogger-self.
+A 500-word long email with no media kit attached was, in fact, the reason — consider sending a 500-word email to an employer with no attached resume.

-So, having a media kit is important — particularly if you’re looking at blogging as a long-term plan and want to gain travel sponsorships and make money from blogging.
+So, having a media kit is important, particularly if you’re looking at blogging as a long-term plan and want to gain travel sponsorships and even make money from blogging.

 How To Create A Media Kit For Your Blog